BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 </div>

-One important thing to note is that the paths are additive.
+One important thing to note is that the conditions are additive.
 This means that, once unlocked, any given condition remains active even if additional one gets unlocked.
 In the above scenario, you can sign a transaction with two keys (condition 1) but also with any one key after six months (condition 2).

 ## How it works

 ### Wallet creation and setup

 Similar to regular multi-key wallets, a software wallet application or coordination software initiates a multi-key wallet, choosing the number of total keys, and the number of keys required to sign transactions (called threshold).
 You then add public keys from other wallets generated elsewhere to the multisig after which the software wallet can complete the creation process.
-See the Multi-key wallet page for more information.
+Please refer to the [Multi-key](/guide/how-it-works/private-key-management/multi-key/) page for a more detailed overview about how multi-key wallets work.

-Notice that all paths need to be configured during wallet creation.
-Therefore, you will need to have all the public keys ready upfront.
+Notice that all conditions need to be configured during wallet creation.
+Therefore, you will need to have all public keys ready upfront.
 If you need to make any changes at a later point in time, you will need to create a new wallet with the desired configuration and move the funds to that wallet.

 After the wallet has been created, it needs to be registered on all of the involved signing devices.
 To do this, you will need the wallet descriptor, which is basically the “map” of the wallet.
 Each signing device needs to import this map to be able to sign transactions.
 This process is specific to each signing device and works in the same way as with regular multi-key wallets.